Netflix-Skunkworks/jvmquake/README.md

 # Motivation
-Java Applications, especially databases such as Elasticsearch and Cassandra frequently enter GC spirals of death, either resulting in eventual OOM or Concurrent mode failures (aka "CMF" per CMS parlance although G1 has similar issues with frequent mixed mode collections).
-Concurrent mode failures, when the old gen collector is running frequently expending a lot of CPU resources but is still able to reclaim enough memory so that the application does not cause a full OOM, are particularly pernicious as they appear as 10-30s "partitions" (shorter if your heap is smaller, longer if thye heap is larger) and then heal, and then partition, and then heal, etc ...
-This repeated partitioning causes great confusion for distributed JVM based applications and especially databases.
-The JVM has various flags to try to address these
+Java Applications, especially databases such as Elasticsearch and Cassandra can easily enter GC spirals of death, either resulting in eventual OOM or Concurrent Mode Failures (aka "CMF" per CMS parlance although G1 has similar issues with frequent mixed mode collections).
+Concurrent mode failures, when the old gen collector is running frequently expending a lot of CPU resources but is still able to reclaim enough memory so that the application does not cause a full OOM, are particularly pernicious as they appear as 10-30s "partitions" (duration is proportional to heap size) which repeatedly form and heal ...

-issues:
+This grey failure mode *wreaks havoc* on distributed systems.
+In the case of databases it can lead to degraded performance or even data corruption.
+General jvm applications that use distributed locks to enter a critical section may make incorrect decisions under the assumption they have a lock when they in fact do not (e.g. if the application pauses for 40s and then continues executing assuming it still held a lock in Zookeeper).

+As pathological heap situations are so problematic, the JVM has various flags to try to address these issues:

 * `OnOutOfMemoryError`: Commonly used with `kill -9 %p`.
 This options sometimes works but most often results in no action, especially when the JVM is out of